 If you’ve eaten in one of Auckland’s top restaurants, there’s a good chance you’ve already encountered the work of ceramicist Rachel Carter.
-Her bespoke stoneware has been commissioned by leading New Zealand eateries – including Sid at The French Cafe, The Grove, Baduzzi, Sidart and Cassia – chefs catering to private dining experiences and now, for The Hotel Britomart.
+Her bespoke stoneware has been commissioned by leading New Zealand eateries – including Sid at The French Cafe, The Grove, Baduzzi, Sidart and Cassia – as well as chefs catering to private dining experiences and now, for The Hotel Britomart.

 In her work, Rachel pairs graceful contemporary forms with an organic palette and a handcrafted finish, with no two items exactly the same.
 Well-balanced and solid, the pieces are designed to serve as grounding elements for the culinary flourishes they hold.